Mewbi/Mewbi/README.md

     </a>
 </p>

-- I'm currently working as Software Engineer at [GoCache](https://www.gocache.com.br/) a CDN & Security plataform
+- I'm currently working as Software Engineer at [GoCache](https://www.gocache.com.br/) a CDN & Security platform
 - Undergraduate in Science & Technology and Computer Science at [UFABC](https://www.ufabc.edu.br/)
 - Working in a [Scientific Research](https://github.com/Mewbi/ic) in applied mathematics about Optimization of Molecular Geometry
 - I like CLI programs